 “We found a significant interaction by sex.
 Elevated CVD [cardiovascular disease] mortality with increasing supplemental calcium in-take was observed only in men; however, we cannot rule out the possibility that supplemental calcium intake may be associated with cardiovascular mortality in women.”

 Other research suggests that women may not be immune to this problem.
-A study last spring involving nearly 24,000 German adults found that those taking calcium supplements were more likely to have heart attacks during the 11 years of follow-up (Heart, online May 23, 2012).
+A study in 2012 involving nearly 24,000 German adults found that those taking calcium supplements were more likely to have heart attacks during the 11 years of follow-up (Heart, online May 23, 2012).

 The researchers speculated that excess calcium circulating in the body might lead to calcification in blood vessels.
 Few people realize that the plaque that clogs coronary arteries is made up predominantly of calcium.